 Private collection agencies (PCAs) aren’t rookies to the federal tax-debt collection game.
 They previously assisted the IRS between 1996-1997 and 2006-2009.
 Unfortunately, their results were not that impressive.
 The PCAs wasted money, yielded fewer collections than expected, and contributed to inequities in the U.S. tax collection system.

-Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015.
-While it’s technically a highway bill, the FAST Act included a debt-collection section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
+Despite warnings from the IRS and National Tax Advocate, however, history repeated itself in 2015.
+That’s when Congress passed Fixing America’s Surface Transportation Act (FAST Act).
+Although it’s technically a highway bill, the FAST Act included a debt-collection section requiring the IRS to use PCAs for outstanding tax debt that the IRS is no longer pursuing.

 - Accounts with an Offer in Compromise agreement or an installment agreement

 - Accounts for minors or the deceased